 Is your ad network partnership up to snuff?
 Ad networks use different algorithms and methodologies to produce results, and some perform better than others.
 That’s why it’s important to take a look to see the results your ad network is giving you, and if it’s worth changing.

 Are Your Campaigns Actually Attracting Quality Users?
-While downloads are great, they’re really just vanity metrics, especially since we know from research that 25% of users abandon an app after only one session.
-To truly understand the success of your app acquisition campaign, you need to go beyond downloads to see how many users are actively engaged with your app.
+While app downloads are great, they’re really just vanity metrics, especially since we know from research that 24% of users abandon an app after only one session.
+To truly understand the success of your app acquisition campaign, you need to go beyond downloads to see how many users are actively engaged with your app (daily and monthly active users).
 In order to do so, you need access to a mobile engagement platform with strong data capabilities.
 Checkout a breakdown of the key metrics you should be tracking to understand how your campaigns are paying off: